Quite recently HellBound Bloggers (HBB) was revamped with SwiftTheme and we also installed a CDN called MaxCDN to add more power to it.

 W3 Total Cache – Configuration

-Finally, the last stage of this entire process.
+This is the final stage to setup MaxCDN on WordPress blog, you are going to configure W3 Total Cache plugin.
 Configuring your W3 Total Cache is simple, but you should be careful with your steps.
 Go to the “Settings” -> “CDN”

 Enable it and pick “NetDNA/MaxCDN” as CDN Type.
 Click “Save All Settings”.